-We’ll begin with researcher biases as they begin at the source of the study design – the researcher or surveyor.
+We’ll begin with researcher biases as they begin at the study design source – the researcher or surveyor.
 While many forms of researcher biases exist, we focus on those relevant to the marketing field.

 Peter Cathcart Wason, an English cognitive psychologist, is responsible for coining the term “confirmation bias” to describe a form of cognitive bias he observed.

 Also referred to as confirmatory and myside bias, it describes a systematic error that stems from the researcher’s tendency to form hypotheses that agree with their preconceived notions.
 The researcher then uses their study’s findings to confirm that belief – hence the name.

 In other words, the researcher sees what they want to see.